Fishing License In Florida Non Resident and Resident

 - You are fishing on a saltwater fishing charter with a captain with a valid charter license.

 - You are fishing on the free saltwater fishing day (the first weekend in June, the first Saturday in September, and Saturday after Thanksgiving)

 - You are fishing from a Florida pier with a valid saltwater pier license

-- You are a resident fishing for mullet in freshwater who have a valid resident freshwater fishing license
+- You are a resident fishing for mullet in freshwater who has a valid resident freshwater fishing license

-- You are a resident fishing from land or a structure fixed to land and are eligible for temporary cash assistance, food stamps, or Medicaid by the Department of Children and Families
+- You are resident fishing from land or a structure fixed to land and are eligible for temporary cash assistance, food stamps, or Medicaid by the Department of Children and Families